vividness/lexeme/README.md

 lexeme
 ======
-A simple lexical analyzer written in Ruby.
+A simple programming and human language lexical analyzer written in Ruby.

 Install
 -------